Can antibiotics cause stomach pain?

 How do you deal with stomach pain when taking antibiotics?

-Here are some ways that can help you to deal with stomach pain while taking antibiotics:
+Here are some ways that can help you deal with stomach pain while taking antibiotics:

 Yoghurt